Decoding the structure near the $\pi^+\pi^-$ mass threshold in $\psi(3686) \rightarrow J/\psi \pi^+\pi^-$ decays: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Shuang-shi Fang and Ben-Hou Xiang for helpful discussions and for providing the BESIII data.
-This work is supported in part by the Fundamental Research Funds for the Central Universities under Grants No.~FRF-BR-19-001A; by the National Natural Science Foundation of China (NSFC) under Grants No.~12125507, No.~12361141819, and No.~12447101; by the National Key R\&D Program of China under Grant No.~2023YFA1606703; and by the Chinese Academy of Sciences (CAS) under Grant No.~YSBR-101.
+We are grateful to Shuang-shi Fang and Ben-Hou Xiang for helpful discussions and for providing the BESIII data, and we thank Ulf-G.\ Mei\ss{}ner for helpful discussions.
+This work is supported in part by the Fundamental Research Funds for the Central Universities under Grant No.~FRF-BR-19-001A; by the National Natural Science Foundation of China (NSFC) under Grants No.~12125507, No.~12361141819, and No.~12447101; by the National Key R\&D Program of China under Grant No.~2023YFA1606703; and by the Chinese Academy of Sciences (CAS) under Grant No.~YSBR-101.
 C.H. also acknowledges the support from the CAS President’s International Fellowship Initiative (PIFI) under Grant No.~2025PD0087.